dwillis/first-python-notebook-vscode/docs/src/appendix/index.md

 You should see the computer spit out everything you have installed.
 You’ll notice that yolk3k is on the list.

-## Python packages

-Next we will install the extra Python packages used during the tutorial.
+Next we will install the extra Python packages used during the tutorial with pipenv.

-We will return to pipenv and use it to install JupyterLab, the web-based interactive development environment for Jupyter notebooks, code and data.
+We will use pipenv to install JupyterLab, the web-based interactive development environment for Jupyter notebooks, code and data.

 ```bash
 pipenv install jupyterlab